-Finding a flat in Paris...
+Finding an apartment in Paris...

 20 arrondissements, millions of people and a metro network of over 300 stations and 14 main lines.
 Greater Paris is an urban juggernaut yet offers so many beautiful and quiet corners.
 The metro network touches now more and more the suburbs and somehow always applies “Where a Métrostation, there's Paris“.
 This unwritten rule is also a criterion for many home seekers, because staying near the Eiffel Tower or in a walking distance to the Louvre remains an unfulfillable dream for many people.